networkRob/rLab-eos/Readme.md

 ### Getting Started
 To build a new topology, the following files/data structures need to be created.
 - `topologies/{name}.yaml` - This file is leveraged by `build/topo-builder.py` to create the necessary commands to build the topology.
+- `build/yamlviz.py` This script will draw a cabling diagram of your topology.
+It writes a PNG image named after your topology in the `topologies/` directory.
+- `build/topo-build.sh` This is a wrapper script that calls both `build/topo-builder.py` and `build/yamlviz.py`
 - `configs/{topo}/{device}` - This directory structure is were any files you want to be loaded into cEOS-lab's `/mnt/flash` should be loaded to.
 Scripts, startup-config etc.

 The Following Python package libraries need to be loaded on the machine that will run `topo-builder.py`:
 - ruamel.yaml
+- graphviz
+- jsonrpclib

 To run the network topology on a container host machine, you can leverage the following cEOS_host_build Ansible-Playbook to build the environment.
 This will install all necessary software to run cEOS-lab.
 It is located in the following repo:

 https://github.com/networkRob/rLab-ansibleBuilds

 #### NOTE:
-To be able to run MLAG and dot1q, use the 4.23.1F or later release for cEOS-Lab.
+To be able to run MLAG and dot1q, use the 4.23.1F or newer release of cEOS-Lab.

 #### Topology File Format
 There are some required fields to be specified in the topology files.
 See the examples listed in the `topologies/` directory.
 The required parameters are: